 If you’re replacing your car with a new model, you’ll need to update your insurance.
 But do you transfer your existing cover to your new car or take out a new policy?
-Our guide outlines your options and can help you get the best deals on car insurance.
+Read on to find out your options and get the best car insurance deal.

-Once you have chosen your new car and have committed to buy it, you should call your insurer to change your policy.
 Bear in mind that your premium could go up or down, depending on the type of car you are buying and its value.
-For example if you currently have a small runaround and buy a powerful sports car or a 4×4 with a large engine, your insurer is likely to hike the cost to meet the added risk and expense of your new vehicle.
+For example, if you currently have a small runaround and buy a powerful sports car or a 4x4 with a large engine, your insurer is likely to increase the cost to meet the added risk and expense of your new vehicle.

 Your insurer may also charge an administration fee to make changes to your car insurance policy, usually costing from £15-£45.
 Once the change has been confirmed with your insurer, you should be covered to drive your new car immediately, but make sure you check.

 If you’re buying a second (or third, fourth, or fifth) car, you’ll have to have an insurance policy for each vehicle.
 Contact your current insurer to see if they offer special ‘multi-car’ policies or discounts, or take out a new policy — just make sure you shop around for the best price.